sjt28/Public-Relations-Media-Kit/README.md

 - An example social media content calendar for the client

 I've also included a copy of my Resume.
-If you have any questions, feel free to reach out.
+If you have any questions, feel free to get in touch out.
 My email is sjt28@students.calvin.edu